Lumbar shift: Causes and correction (how to treat it?)

 As mentioned, the lumbar shift is often associated with a poor prognosis.
 This is all the more true if the deviation is not easily reversible, if we also observe a Lasègue sign crossed, and/or if the shift appears after surgery (such as a discectomy or an lumbar arthrodesis).

-La Mckenzie method is a method of choice to correct the lumbar shift.
-One study demonstrated a more significant resolution of the shift within 90 days in patients treated with this method compared to people who received no treatment (Gillan et al., 1994).
+The Mckenzie method is a method of choice for correcting lumbar shift.
+One study demonstrated a more significant resolution of the shift within 90 days in patients treated with this method compared to people who received no treatment (Gillan and colleagues, 1994).

 Moreover, according to the Mckenzie method, the lumbar shift should be treated first when it is noticed by the health professional.
 Robin McKenzie, the founder of this technique, notes that lateral deviation correction is most effective if treated within the first 12 weeks of onset.